 We have an onsite groundskeeper that waters the trees.
 Pruning and direct maintenance of the tree is performed only by our Tree Doctor Theresa as well as Darren the owner of the tree nursery we use.
-We can provide their specific information, as well as contact information if you would like to speak to them directly with regards to their expertise.

 What happens if the tree dies?

 If your tree dies within the first 5 years of planting we will replace it, of course we see signs of planting stress much sooner than that - so if your tree is not thriving we work with you to decide if you would like the tree replaced sooner.
 As you are aware - someday all trees will die.
 When that stage of life happens for your tree, then your beneficiary has the rights to replace it with the same type of tree.

 How Does Life Forest Protect Your Burial Trees from Alkaline?

 We bury cremains 18 inches below the root ball of the freshly planted tree and add 4 cu feet of rich compost material as a growth buffer.
 Due to the fact that tree roots grow side to side, not downwards, the 18 inch buffer of nutrient rich soil renders cremains harmless to your memorial tree.
 The rich compost material that we use is created by Darrin, our tree expert, and owner of StoneFalls Gardens.

 What type of biodegradable Urns do you offer?

 We searched out a biodegradable urn option that would nourish the memorial tree as it biodegraded.
 The answer came in the form of wool.
 Wool in fact, upon biodegrading, becomes a natural rich compost for the burial tree, releasing sulphur, nitrogen and magnesium.